AdobeDocs/journey-optimizer.ja-JP/help/using/rn/documentation-updates.md

 * Adobe Experience Manager Assets Essentials and Adobe Stock have been added to the multi-solution integration page.
 [Read more](../integrations/ajo-integrations.md)
 * The warning on multi-level email subdomains not being allowed has been removed as they are now supported.
 [Read more](../configuration/delegate-subdomain.md)
 * A note has been added to specify that, if changes are made to an offer decision which is being used in a journey's message, you need to unpublish the journey and republish it.
 [Read more](../building-journeys/publish-journey.md)
-* Explanation on how to make sure events are correctly accounted for in the capping counter has been clarified in the decision management **Capping event** section.
+* Explanation on how to make sure events are correctly accounted for in the capping counter has been clarified in the Decision management **Capping event** section.
 [Read more](../offers/offer-library/add-constraints.md#capping-event)
 * A new section has been added to the **Change execution addresses** page.
 It specifies that it is possible to override the execution field set globally in the journey advanced parameters, but the email address override should only be used for specific use cases.
 Most of the time, the value defined as the primary address in the **Execution fields** is the one that should be used.
 [Read more](../configuration/primary-email-addresses.md#override-execution-address-journey)
 * The **URL tracking** section now provides the list and description of all contextual attributes that can be set for URL tracking in an email channel configuration.
 [Read more](../email/email-settings.md#url-tracking)

 ## March 2023 {#march-2023}

 * The Journey Optimizer schema dictionary is now available.
 You will find the complete list of fields and attributes for each schema.
-[Read more](https://experienceleague.adobe.com/tools/ajo-schemas/schema-dictionary.html?lang=ja)
+[Read more](https://experienceleague.adobe.com/tools/ajo-schemas/schema-dictionary.html)
 * All new features and improvements coming with [!DNL Journey Optimizer] March '23 release have been detailed in the documentation.
 [Read more](release-notes.md)
 * Added a step to enable Adobe Analytics events in your journeys.
 [Read more](../event/about-analytics.md)
 * A new section has been created in the Decision management guide on how to collect offer decisioning feedback in Adobe Experience Platform, including which offers are displayed and how users interact with them.
 [Read more](../offers/data-collection/data-collection.md)